 It is estimated that 80% of women are wearing the wrong bra.
 Are you one of them?

-This lack of support can also lead to large breast hanging down on the skin below the breast causing an area of warm moisture through the day.
-This results in a fantastic breeding ground for bacteria and funguses to grow- often seen as a white or red discolouration under the breasts and eventually leading to darker discolouration in dark skins.
+This lack of support can also lead to a large portion of the breast hanging down on the skin below the breast causing an area of warm moisture through the day.
+This results in a fantastic breeding ground for bacteria and fungi to grow- often seen as a white or red discolouration under the breasts and eventually leading to darker discolouration in dark skins.
 An inappropriately tight bra can also cause problems.
-There is constriction of the respiratory muscles (the muscles that helps us breathe well) causing breathing problems, and back and should aches too.
+There is constriction of the respiratory muscles (the muscles that helps us breathe) causing breathing problems, as well as back and should aches too.

 So what is the wrong bra and how do you find the right one for you?
 Look in the mirror with your bra on and see if it fits.

-- The underband is riding up at the back: If the underband bows up at the back or lifts up when you raise your arms it is too loose.
+- The underband is riding up at the back: If the underband pull up at the back or lifts up when you raise your arms it is too loose.

-- The shoulder straps are digging in: A vast majority of the support for your breasts should come from the underband, support from below not suspension from above.
-If you have too loose a band you will feel the straps dig into your shoulders and be left with red marks there.
+- The shoulder straps are digging in: A vast majority of the support for your breasts should come from the underband – support from below – not suspension from above.
+If your band is too loose, the straps will dig into your shoulders and you will be left with red marks there.

 - The centre between the cups lifts away from the body: The centre should lie flat against your body supporting and separating your breasts.
 If it does not, your cup size is probably too small.